 - Anticipate future needs.
 Rather than putting off work—such as lining cabinet shelves or installing closet organizers—do it now, when it is most efficient.

 - Make the space your own.
 Hang pictures and place family photos around the house early in your unpacking.
-It will help to make the home feel familiar and comfortable and will build your family's enthusiasm.
+It will help to make the home feel familiar and comfortable and will boost your family's enthusiasm.